DamageBDD

 DamageBDD is a platform that unlocks the cross functional collaborative power of BDD (Behaviour Driven Development).

 DamageBDD allows humans to define software behaviour in the human-readable Gherkin syntax.
-Unlike other testing systems that require a deep understanding of testing tools, DamageBDD enables any one to define expected software behavior in plain language.
+Unlike other testing systems that require a deep understanding of testing tools, DamageBDD enables anyone to define expected software behaviour in plain language.
 This makes it easy for teams with varying levels of technical and communication skills to collaborate effectively towards building high quality software products.

 In addition to BDD based functionality verification, DamageBDD can also be used to test the performance and scalability of target systems.
 With its ability to handle large-scale load testing, DamageBDD can identify potential bottlenecks, stress test systems under realistic conditions, and help organization ensure that their applications can handle high user traffic.